 Make sure the main branch is kept clean.

 Make sure each branch has a single purpose and only changes related to that purpose are made on it.

-git merge master.
+git merge main.

 Merge other’s changes into your work frequently.